e-clawson/MernStackPractice/README.md

 9. run 'import 'dotenv/config''

 code steps:
--  connect to mongoDB using the import syntax
+- connect to mongoDB using the import syntax (hide secure info)
 - connect to mongo db - go to mongodb and look for driver
+- establish connection to server
+-